 In recent years the Rocanville mine has undergone a major expansion which brought the nameplate capacity of the Rocanville facility to 6.5 million tonnes of finished potash products per year.
 This work involved sinking a third shaft, enhancement of hoists, major expansions of both mine and mill, major improvements to loadout facilities, and other infrastructure improvements.
 The recent Rocanville expansion, which was announced in 2007, was substantially complete in 2016, and production was ramped up through 2017.
-In 2023, operational capability at the Rocanville facility was 5.1 million tonnes per year.
+In 2024, operational capability at the Rocanville facility was 5.1 million tonnes per year.
+During 2024, a total of 5.02 million tonnes of KCL were produced at Rocanville.

-At Rocanville (from startup in 1970 to December 31, 2023), 330.604 million tonnes of potash ore have been mined and hoisted to produce 106.256 million tonnes of finished potash products.
-The life-of-mine average concentration ratio (raw ore/finished potash products) is 3.11 and the overall extraction rate over this time period is 31%.
-For

-Rocanville, mine life can be estimated by dividing the total Mineral Reserve (Proven + Probable) of 449 million tonnes (effective December 31, 2023; detailed Mineral Reserve Estimates are provided in Schedule "B" to this AIF) by the average annual mining rate (million tonnes of ore hoisted per year).
+At Rocanville (from startup in 1970 to December 31, 2024), 347.383 million tonnes of potash ore have been mined and hoisted to produce 111.271 million tonnes of finished potash products.
+The life-of-mine average concentration ratio (raw ore/finished potash products) is 3.12 and the overall extraction rate over this time period is 25%.
+For Rocanville, mine life can be estimated by dividing the total Mineral Reserve (Proven + Probable) of 343 million tonnes (effective December 31, 2024; detailed Mineral Reserve Estimates are provided in Schedule "B" to this AIF) by the average annual mining rate (million tonnes of ore hoisted per year.
 For Rocanville, the mining rate is defined as equal to the actual three-year running average (consecutive, most recent years).
-The average mining rate at Rocanville over the past three years (2021, 2022 and 2023) was 16.476 million tonnes of potash ore mined and hoisted per year.
-If this mining rate is sustained and if Mineral Reserves remain unchanged, then the Rocanville mine life would be 27 years.
+The average mining rate at Rocanville over the past three years (2022, 2023 and 2024) was 16.523 million tonnes of potash ore mined and hoisted per year.
+If this mining rate is sustained and if Mineral Reserves remain unchanged, then the Rocanville mine life would be 21 years.
 This estimate of mine life is likely to change as mining advances further into new mining blocks, and / or if mining rates change.